Unsolved Mysteries season 15

 The fifteenth season of Unsolved Mysteries is a Netflix reboot revival of the long-running American television series, created by John Cosgrove and Terry Dunn Meurer.
-The show, which documents and seeks to solve cold cases and paranormal phenomena, originally ran from 1987–2010.
+The show, which documents and seeks to solve cold cases and paranormal phenomena, originally ran from 1987 to 2010.

 Unlike all previous seasons, there is no host or narrator in the Netflix reboot.
 However, an image of longtime host Robert Stack is shown in the title sequence of each episode.

 Background

-In 2017, the film and television distribution company FilmRise acquired worldwide digital distribution rights to the original run of Unsolved Mysteries.
+In 2017 the film and television distribution company FilmRise acquired worldwide digital distribution rights to the original run of Unsolved Mysteries.
 The company announced its intention to release updated versions of the show's episodes through multiple streaming platforms.
 This led to renewed interest in the series, with original creators, John Cosgrove and Terry Dunn Meurer, expressing interest in reviving the show.
 On January 18, 2019, Netflix announced that it had picked up a 12-part reboot of the series.
 It was further revealed that Stranger Things executive producer Shawn Levy and his company 21 Laps Entertainment, along with Cosgrove-Meurer Productions (and Netflix) would be producing the new episodes.
 Original creators, Cosgrove and Meurer are expected to showrun the series, along with Levy and Josh Barry acting as executive producers.
 Robert Wise is expected to act as co-executive producer, along with showrunner Dunn Meurer.
 The reboot's format will depart from the original series' multiple mysteries showcase and will instead feature one case per episode.
 Cosgrove has stated that the reboot will be "pure documentary style" and there will be no host or narrator.
 The first six episodes are presented as Volume 1 on Netflix.
 Netflix announced on August 19, 2020, that the first season's six remaining episodes would air (as Volume 2) on October 19, 2020.